Exclamation point inside a circle

 RFP Available Now!
 Provider will lead public awareness, community engagement, and recruitment.

-Education and Technical Assistance (TA) Provider (RFP Coming January 2026)
+Technical Assistance (TA) and Education Provider

 Educate and support businesses through the process of launching, transitioning to, or scaling employee or worker owned businesses.